Skip links

 While resources vary from community to community, be assured that help is within reach.
 Local resources include schools, medical professionals, mental health specialists, and treatment providers.
 If you are searching for an addiction treatment provider with specialized care for teens, call Addiction Rehab Toronto.

 Our treatment programs for teens start with physical and mental health assessments, substance use history, and information about the individual’s family and life.
 This helps us determine the appropriate level of care.
-Given the right treatment and support, adolescents struggling with a substance use disorder can move on to happy, healthy, productive lives.
+Given the right treatment and support, adolescents struggling with substance use disorder can move on to happy, healthy, productive lives.